About this event

 Registration is free.
 All registrants will receive a link to watch the recording once the session concludes.

-At SportTechie, we make sports smarter.
-Through immersive storytelling and industry-leading events, we connect you to the innovators and power brokers who are shaping the future of sports technology.
+Through immersive storytelling, trending news, networking and industry-leading events, we connect you to the innovators and power brokers who are shaping the future of sports and technology, so you can make better decisions and deals.

 Share this event